 Basic Operations

-Simple field assignment, string operations, numeric calculations, and boolean operations with edx_code.
+Simple field assignment, string operations, numeric calculations, and boolean operations using the Code Processor.

 Simple Field Assignment